-This delicious and exotic Middle Eastern inspired camel meat recipe is quick and easy enough to cook, delicious and healthy – camel meat is extra lean and super high in protein!
+This delicious and exotic Middle Eastern inspired camel meat recipe is quick and easy enough to cook, delicious, extra lean and super high in protein!

 The camel meat is marinated in natural yogurt, cooked on high heat on a cast-iron pan with fresh mint leaves and a flavorful blend of roasted cumin and caraway seeds – that I’ll teach you how to make yourself!